Transition to Adulthood

 Work and Income benefits

 From age 16, your child will be eligible for further benefits and we suggest you register with a WINZ coordinator to check your entitlements.
-You are eligible for the Child Disability Allowance until your child turns 18, but if your child receives the Supported Living Payment from age 16, the CDA payments stop.
-The Supported Living Payment can be paid to the person with a disability who is unable to work 15 hours a week or more, or to the full-time carer of the person who would otherwise need extended or residential care services.
+You are eligible for the Child Disability Allowance until your child turns 18, but your child is entitled to the Supported Living Payment from age 16 and if they receive this, the CDA payments stop.
+The Supported Living Payment is for a person with a disability who is unable to work 15 hours a week or more, or for full-time carers of a person who would otherwise need extended or residential care services.
+It is paid into the account of the person the payment is for but WINZ allow parents to be set up as an agent and will allow joint or trust accounts if you explain why this is necessary.
 From age 16 and with proof of costs (receipts), the Disability Allowance can help pay for regular expenses as a result of the disability, such as medical and travel costs.
 WINZ benefits may be used toward living arrangements, community residential support services, further education, support at work or to pay board at home.
-For further information about supports and benefits, such as the Residential Support Subsidy and Jobseeker Support, please see our Supported Living and Residential Care page.
+For further information about supports and benefits, such as the Residential Support Subsidy, the Accommodation Supplement and Jobseeker Support, please see our Supported Living and Residential Care page.

 If you wish to establish Welfare Guardianship, this can be set up after your child turns 18, but it has to be done through the Family Court and your child has to have significant intellectual disability and be shown to not understand the nature and consequences of their decisions.
 It is renewed every 3 years.
 It is often used for authorisations for medical decisions and surgical procedures, or for difficult periods or times of crisis.
 Another option is Family Trusts where trustees own and manage property or assets for the beneficiary.
 Read more here about powers to make decisions for adults.
 The following tool kit contains very useful information about Family Trusts, Property Managers & Welfare Guardians.